POLITICAL SCIENCE

 levels of society (family, school, government, and the like) as well as between states.

-The discipline of political science which studies systematically (that is, shows and accounts for) the
+The discipline of political science which studies systematically the

 recurring patterns of events in politics, is divided into five subdisciplines: political theory, comparative politics,

-international relations, national politics and public administration.
+international relations, national (Turkish) politics and public administration.
 The undergraduate and graduate programs

 offered by the Department aim to provide a balanced education and training in these five subdisciplines.

-Through elective courses students can, to a certain degree, specialize in certain areas.
+Through elective courses students can, to a certain degree, specialize in preferred areas.

 UNDERGRADUATE PROGRAM

-The Department offers an education in political science with opportunities for a broad and balanced
+The Department offers an education in political science and public administration with opportunities for a broad and balanced

 undergraduate study.
 Students pursue programs which, in addition to providing a firm grounding in the core

-subjects of the discipline, allow students to take courses in economics, management, and international
+subjects of the discipline, allow them to take courses in law, economics, management, and international

-relations as well as in computer sciences and humanities.
+relations as well as in disciplines outside social sciences.
 Departmental courses are divided in a balanced

-fashion between the fields of public law, political theory, comparative politics, and Turkish government and
+fashion between the fields of political theory, comparative politics, and Turkish government and

 The Department aims at providing the students with an education that would enhance their understanding